 4. Use email to get your high-level thoughts communicated first, and then use a phone call to add a personal touch or to have a higher bandwidth conversation.

 5. Make it a firm policy to never say yes to something on the call.
 Always give yourself some time to think about it.
-I will often tell people that I never make a buying decision on the phone -- and that they should follow-up via email.
+I will often tell people that I never make an important decision on the phone -- and that they should follow-up and ask me over email.

 6. Change the outgoing message on your voicemail letting people know that the preferred way to reach you is by email.
 Thankfully, this stops many telemarketers.